Sunday, April 29, 2012

 On the right Weimar's oldest inn: Zum schwarzen Bären from 1540.

 In the 1920s, the Elephant became the headquarter of the local Nazi party that, as early as 1926, had two ministers in Thuringia's state government.
-The same year the NSDAP held its first national party convention in Weimar when Hitler spoke from a window to the crowd gathered in front of the hotel.
+The same year, the NSDAP held its first national party convention in Weimar when Hitler spoke from a window to the crowd in front of the hotel.

 Peeping through a window of the Haus Elephant,